simritdhanjal/simritdhanjal.github.io/_posts/2025-08-21-ai-education.md

 ## Where AI Fits

-I believe AI does have the potential to aid education, but only if it’s used in the right ways, complementing rather than replacing human learning.
+I believe AI does have the potential to aid education if it’s used in the right ways, complementing rather than replacing human learning.
 Its impact differs depending on the learner and the context.

 **For teachers**: AI can handle routine tasks like grading and creating practice problems, giving educators more time for what only humans can do: mentoring, guiding, and inspiring students.
 Anthropic’s initiatives show how AI can help teachers manage administrative work, track progress, and spot learning patterns.
 UNESCO similarly emphasizes that well-designed AI lets teachers focus on connecting with students and fostering curiosity and creativity.
 In short, AI can and should reduce the manual load and amplify what good teachers already do, not replace them.

 **For students**: AI can be a powerful supplemental tool, similar to digital flashcards or a Quizlet tutor at home, helping students reinforce skills and practice concepts outside the classroom.

-But it shouldn’t be the primary source of learning.
+However, it shouldn’t be the primary source of learning.
 The core of education is engaging System 2 (deliberate reasoning, struggle, and problem-solving) in order to build up System 1 skills (automatic, intuitive knowledge) for students to carry forward.
-When thoughtfully applied, AI can help maintain and strengthen System 1 skills, but it cannot replace the effortful, reflective work that forms them.
+When thoughtfully applied, AI can help maintain and strengthen System 1 skills, but it should not replace the effortful, reflective work that forms them.

 **For professionals and lifelong learners**: AI opens new possibilities for ongoing, adaptive learning.
 For adults who already have a strong foundation of System 2 skills, AI can provide personalized micro-learning, delivering bite-sized lessons tailored to interests and goals.
 Imagine replacing idle scrolling before bed with an AI app that teaches a small concept or skill every night.

-But even for lifelong learning, the foundation matters.
+Note that even for lifelong learning, the foundation matters.
 Children must learn to think deeply, fail safely, and form connections in their brains about language, logic, and problem-solving.
 Without that foundation, shortcuts with AI risk undermining the very skills AI is meant to reinforce.

 Keep in mind that human brains evolved to thrive in social contexts.
 We crave connection and shared experiences.
 Neuroscience shows that social engagement activates reward pathways, strengthens memory consolidation, and increases motivation.
 Learning solely through technology risks losing these biological and psychological benefits.

-In short, AI’s promise lies not in replacing traditional learning, but in **supporting and extending** it by helping teachers mentor more effectively, giving students smart tools for reinforcement, and enabling professionals to learn continuously.
+In short, AI’s promise lies in **supporting and extending** it by helping teachers mentor more effectively, giving students smart tools for reinforcement, and enabling professionals to learn continuously.

 ## Policy and Practice: Guiding AI in Education
 Educators and policymakers face a crucial responsibility to encourage healthy uses of AI while safeguarding against harmful ones.
 Key strategies include the following: